jmcameron/compnent_permissions_test/README.md

  * This could be moved elsewhere, but there did not seem to be a suitable place.
 We may want to add a JUserGroup class (in libraries/joomla/user/group.php) and move this function into that class.

+**JAccess::removeDescendentGroups($groupIds)**

+ * Removes all groups in the provided set of groups that have ancestors in the set of groups.
+This is part of the code that helps select the least authoritative group since it eliminates children of groups that are already in the set since the child group is likely to have more permissions than its parent group.

+**JAccess::leastAuthoritativeGroup($groupIds, $asset)**

+ * Selects the least authoritative group out of a set of groups.
+   Read the code for a clearer idea of how this works.

 **JAccess::installComponentDefaultRules($component, $file = null)**